Do you have brain rot? Here's how to know

 Have you noticed people in your life speaking fluent… internet?
 First they were trying not to be “cheugy,” then they were having a brat summer.
 And suddenly, out of nowhere, they're "very demure, very mindful, very cutesy."

 If this sounds familiar to you, the people in question might be super hip.
-Or, they could possibly have brainrot.
+Or, they could possibly be experiencing the effects of brain rot.
 Guess what?
 If you’re one of the millions of people who are chronically online, you might too.

-Brainrot is an internet term (of course) used to describe the way mindlessly scrolling on social media and watching an endless stream of videos can affect the way we think and speak.
-And while it’s meant to be playful, these habits can have real consequences, including mental fatigue, a reduced attention span, and a decline in critical thinking skills.
+Brain rot (meaning mental exhaustion) is an internet term used to describe the way mindlessly scrolling on social media, doomscrolling, and watching an endless stream of videos can affect the way we think and speak and create mental fatigue due to information overload.
+And while it’s meant to be playful, these habits can lead to reduced attention span, and a decline in critical thinking skills.

 If you feel like certain lifestyle choices and digital habits have negatively impacted your wellbeing and even the way you speak, think, or your attention span, there are steps you can take to regain control of your time and mindfully change your habits.